MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

    - Press the power button once to go to standby, and then press the power button again to return to the lock screen
    - Select the user tile from the **Start menu** or choose sign out from the **Power menu** to sign out the current user.

-1. Use your Azure AD account credentials to sign in to the device.
+1. Use your Microsoft Entra account credentials to sign in to the device.
     - If it's the first time you have used the device, it will ask you to [calibrate](hololens-calibration.md) the HoloLens to your own eyes.
     - If you previously used the device:
         - [Windows Holographic, version 20H2, build 19041.1128](hololens-release-notes-2004.md#windows-holographic-version-20h2) or higher, the display seamlessly adjusts for quality and a comfortable viewing experience.